arudivalentine/searchbox/README.md

 # SearchBox Project

-This project implements a simple and stylish search box interface using HTML, CSS, and JavaScript.
+This project uses HTML, CSS, and JavaScript to implement a simple and stylish search box interface.
 It allows users to input search terms and provides links to different search engines for performing searches.

 ## Table of Contents